vexide/internal-documentation/src/simulators/README.md

 The simulator frontend is usually the only part the user sees.
 It combines information from the physics backend and output from the code executor to show and overview of the simulation's progress.
 It also sends user input (e.g. joystick/touch) to the code executor to act accordingly.

 - [vexide/pros-simulator-gui](https://github.com/vexide/pros-simulator-gui)
   A cross-platform Tauri application, it uses pros-simulator's frontend interface to start and manage a compatible simulator.
+Unmaintained.
+- [roboscope-viewer](https://github.com/vexide/roboscope) is a display emulator viewer app for RoboScope which supports touch input and thus allows you to interact with robot UIs.